Cly1st/Arduino-HC-06-with-Serial-Python/README.md

 # ArduinoHC06_Python
-Communicate between Arduino HC-06 with Python
+A simple communicate between an Arduino HC-06 with Python via Serial Protocol. 💻📩

-Make sure make a voltage divider for your HC06 RX pin (you can find it on the internet).
+⚠️ Make sure make a voltage divider for your HC06 RX pin (you can find it on the internet).